 Make Pistaschio Cracker crust

 - Combine Marie cookie or graham cracker crumble and ground pistachios in a bowl.Melt butter and sugars.
 Pour into dry ingredients.
 Stir to combine well.

 - Firmly pack into spring form pan.
 Use bottom of small bowl or cup to help press mixture into pan (can also use hands).
 Line pan with crust on bottom and sides firmly.
 Freeze until ready to add cheesecake mixture to help firm up crust.

 - Beat cream cheese until smooth, adding in powdered sugar until combined.

-- Add in mango puree.
+- Add in sour cream and mango puree.
 Add bloomed saffron and cardamom.
 Mix.

 - In separate bowl, whip very cold heavy cream until stiff peaks form and you have whipped cream.
 Add to mango cheesecake mixture and combine with a spoon with a light hand to retain fluffiness.